 As a fitness and wellness editor and regular contributor to Charlotte’s Book, people expect me to be in good shape.
-And I am—for a mother of three looking down the barrel of her fortieth birthday.
+And I am—for a mother of three looking down the barrel of her 40th birthday.
 I’ve worked hard for my toned legs and sculpted shoulders, but there’s nothing I can do about the excess skin on my abdomen that waves hello to me every time I get into plank position.

-At least there’s nothing I can do in the gym, which is how I found myself seated across from Dr. Gervaise Gerstner one warm and sunny weekday last Spring.
-Dr. Gerstner, a dermatologist in private practice on Manhattan’s Upper East Side, is slim, blonde and has a reputation in the city for being the perfectionist’s dermatologist.
+At least there’s nothing I can do in the gym, which is how I found myself seated across from Dr. Gervaise Gerstner one warm and sunny weekday.
+Dr. Gerstner, a dermatologist in private practice on Manhattan’s Upper East Side, is slim, blonde, and has a reputation in the city for being the perfectionist’s dermatologist.

-There’s no downtime or pain, and the company recently introduced a smaller handpiece to address spots like the inner thighs in addition to larger areas such as the tummy, love handles and hips, which the original handpiece was designed to handle.
-(Treatment cost is $1400; generally three treatments, spaced 3-4 weeks apart, are needed.)
-“If you can grab it with your hands, we can destroy it,” says Dr. Gross, who says the technology, available in the U.S. since 2014, has “overdelivered” results for his patients.
+There’s no downtime or pain, and the company recently introduced a smaller handpiece to address spots like the inner thighs in addition to larger areas such as the tummy, love handles, and hips.
+(Treatment cost is $1,400; generally three treatments, spaced 3-4 weeks apart, are needed.)
+“If you can grab it with your hands, we can destroy it,” says Dr. Gross.
+He says that the technology, available in the U.S. since 2014, has “overdelivered” results for his patients.

 The not-so-great news?
-“We are still looking for better and better skin tightening for the body,” says Dr. Robert Anolik, a New York-based dermatologist and member of the Charlotte’s Book advisory board, who prefers using Coolsculpting for body contouring because of its consistent results.
+“We are still looking for better and better skin-tightening for the body,” says Dr. Robert Anolik, a New York-based dermatologist.
+He prefers using CoolSculpting for body contouring because of its consistent results.
 “We’ve made tremendous advances in fat reduction over the last few years.
-For skin tightening I can treat people who have a little bit of skin laxity with Thermage, which is radiofrequency-based.
+For skin-tightening I can treat people who have a little bit of skin laxity with Thermage, which is radiofrequency-based.
 More significant laxity and we still have to recommend plastic surgery,” Dr. Anolik says.

-On the day of my procedure, I opt to take a mild sedative to help with discomfort associated with the treatment and Dr. Gerstner’s medical esthetician Joanna Collado preps me by applying a grid to my stomach area.
+On the day of my procedure, I opt to take a mild sedative to help with discomfort associated with the treatment.
+And Dr. Gerstner’s medical esthetician Joanna Collado preps me by applying a grid to my stomach area.
 The lines help guide her during the procedure, which can take anywhere from an hour to two hours, depending on how many breaks you need to take between “pulses.”